bholzer/iHeartSkipper/README.md

 iHeartSkipper
 =============

-Chrome extension that allows for infinite skips and listening to previous songs
+Chrome extension that allows for infinite skips and listening to previous songs on iHeartRadio

 To install: